-This article will teach you how with competitor backlink analysis you can find competitor backlinks and “take” their links.
+This article will teach you how you can find competitor backlinks and “take” their links.

-Linkody is the tool that can not only do competitor backlink analysis and show which backlinks are not linking to your site but also help to get all your competitor backlinks.
+Linkody is the tool that can not only help you assess competitor backlinks and show which backlinks are not linking to your site but also help to get all your competitor backlinks.

 Feeling like you struck a gold mine?